AymenKooli/a-kooli/content/post/csaw-ctf-2020-quals-crypto/index.md

 zyxwvutsrqponmlkihgfedcba
 aquickbrownfxmpsvethlzydg
 ```
 I've tried using each one of them but none worked.
-Then, I tried using all the keys successively and got the message.
+Then, I tried using all the keys inverted and successively and got the message.

 `xustxsomexunnecessaryxtextxthatxholdsxabsolutelyxnoxmeaningxwhatsoeverxandxbearsxnoxsignificancextoxyouxinxanyxway`